hannibunny/nlpbook/_sources/05representations/05representations.md

 How to represent texts, i.e. sequences of words, punctuation marks..., as a numeric vector of constant length?
 ```

 In this section first the general notion of **Vector Space Model** is introduced.
-Then the most common type of vector space model for text, the so called **Bag-Of-Word (PoW)** model is described.
+Then the most common type of vector space model for text, the so called **Bag-Of-Word (BoW)** model is described.
 In the extreme case of single-word-texts the BoW melts down to the **One-Hot-Encoding** of words.
 The pros and cons of these conventional representations are discussed.
 Another method to represent words as numerical vectors is constituted by **Distributional Semantic Models (DSMs)**.
 The currently very popular **Word Embeddings** belong to the class of DSMs. **Word Embeddings** are numerical word representations, which are learned by *Neural Networks*.
 Even though they have been considered before, the 2013 milestone paper {cite}`NIPS2013_5021` introduced two very efficient methods to learn meaningful Word Embeddings.
 Since then Word Embeddings have revolutionized NLP.

 ## Vector Space Model